Grassfarming

 helps balance the essential fats in your diet

-your health—omega-6 and omega-3 fatty acids.
-The typical western
+health—omega-6 and omega-3 fatty acids.
+The typical western diet is overloaded

-are helping to correct the gross imbalance in the western diet.
-Eating
+helping to correct the gross imbalance in the western diet.
+Eating a balanced

-a balanced ratio of essential fatty acids is linked with a lower risk
+ratio of essential fatty acids is linked with a lower risk of cancer, heart

 The way that cheese is made influences its CLA (conjugated

-the CLA.
-Thus, hard cheeses such as Parmesan and Romano tend to have less
+CLA.
+Thus, hard cheeses such as Parmesan and Romano tend to have less CLA than

-CLA than softer cheeses such as cream cheese, cottage cheese, feta, farmer's
+softer cheeses such as cream cheese, cottage cheese, feta, farmer's cheese,

-does not go through this process.
-Finally, a serving of high-fat cheese
+not go through this process.
+Finally, a serving of high-fat cheese will have

-will have more CLA than a similar serving of low-fat cheese.
-(The CLA
+more CLA than a similar serving of low-fat cheese.
+(The CLA is measured in

 CLA (mg/gram of fat) |